MonicaZhou125/Meng.github.io/_pages/about.md

 News
 ======
+[12/2025] Moved to London and started my postdoctoral position at Imperial College London School of Medicine！ [12/2025] Successfully passed my PhD defense, an exciting milestone after years of research!
+[10/2025] 1 paper on on few-shot CBCT-to-CT generation using diffusion models was accepted by [Medical Physics]！ [09/2025] 1 paper on soft robotic actuators was accepted by [Advanced Science](IF: 14.1, CAS Q1 Top) （https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/advs.202514441）！
+[09/2025] 1 paper on weakly supervised learning was accepted by [Expert Systems with Applications]（https://www.sciencedirect.com/science/article/pii/S0957417425033640）(IF: 8.7, CAS Q1 Top)！
 [02/2025] Moved to Cambridge, UK and joined Cavendish Laboratory for Computational Radiotherapy at Cambridge University as a visiting PhD student!
 [12/2024] Glad to be supported by Overseas Research Attachment Programme (CUHK Eng, 12 awardees per year)!
 [07/2024] 1 paper on Semi/Weakly-Supervised learning was accepted by [BIBM2024](https://ieeexplore.ieee.org/abstract/document/10822827)